Errancis Cemetery: History and location

-Errancis Cemetery opened on March 5, 1793 and was finally closed on April 23, 1797.
+Errancis Cemetery opened on March 5, 1793, and was closed on April 23, 1797.
 On the site there are now apartments.
 The cemetery was located between the current Boulevard de Courcelles, Rue de Rocher, Rue de Monceau and Rue de Miromesnil, at that time a plot running along le mur des Fermiers-Généraux.

 During the French Revolution

 The cemetery was used for the bodies of victims of the guillotine after the Madeleine Cemetery was closed.
-It was used for this purpose between March 25, 1793 until the end of May 1795.
+It was used for this purpose between March 25, 1793, until the end of May 1795.
 The memorial plaque, located on Rue de Monceau between number 97 and the corner with Rue de Rocher, states that 1,119 victims of the guillotine were buried here.

 Reputed to have been buried here (amongst the many others), the date is the date of death: